cunarist/map-literal/README.md

 // This goes on and on...
 ```

-That's the reason this library exists.
+That's where map literal comes into play.
 We need a way to use `Map` type conveniently just like when we use `Object`.
 This library aims to provide map literal feature as well as JSON conversion functions, which are not included in ECMAScript standard.

 # Glossary